oktadev/okta-blog/_source/_posts/2022-01-26-webassembly-on-kubernetes-with-rust.md

 ## Preparing the cluster

 First, you need to prepare a cluster and install Krustlet on the cluster to run WebAssembly on it.
-I'm using [kind](https://kind.sigs.k8s.io/) to run a local Kubernetes cluster, you can also use [MiniKube](https://docs.krustlet.dev/howto/krustlet-on-minikube/), [MicroK8s](https://docs.krustlet.dev/howto/krustlet-on-microk8s/), or [another Kubernetes distribution](https://docs.krustlet.dev/intro/quickstart/).
+I'm using [kind](https://kind.sigs.k8s.io/) to run a local Kubernetes cluster; you can also use [MiniKube](https://docs.krustlet.dev/howto/krustlet-on-minikube/), [MicroK8s](https://docs.krustlet.dev/howto/krustlet-on-microk8s/), or [another Kubernetes distribution](https://docs.krustlet.dev/intro/quickstart/).

 The first step is to create a cluster with the below command: